hakansuku/D1APACTraining/README.md

 - Gain confidence and understand Dynatrace Workflows
 - Familiarize with Workflows app
 - Examine usecases
-- Learn by building a workflow define triggers and apply programming language to define conditions and query
+- Learn by building a workflow define triggers and apply programming language to define filters and logic
 - Explore query data, transform, filter results and further ingest into Dynatrace for analysis, notification and alerting